autobrr/mkbrr/README.md

 - `-n, --dry-run`: show what would be modified without making changes
 - `-v, --verbose`: be verbose

-If you don't want to use presets, you can override individual settings with the following flags:
+If you don't want to use presets, you can modify individual metadata fields with these flags:

 - `-t, --tracker <url>`: tracker URL override
+- `-w, --web-seed <url>`: add web seed URLs (can be specified multiple times)
 - `-p, --private`: make torrent private (default: true)
 - `-c, --comment <text>`: add comment to the torrent
-- `-l, --piece-length <n>`: set piece length to 2^n bytes (14-24, automatic if not specified)
-- `-m, --max-piece-length <n>`: limit maximum piece length to 2^n bytes (14-24)
 - `-s, --source <text>`: specify source string
 - `-d, --no-date`: don't update creation date

+Note: Changes that would require access to the source files (like modifying piece length) are not supported.
+If you need to change these parameters, please create a new torrent instead.

 ### Version Information